Higher Airy structures and topological recursion for singular spectral curves: Topological recursion on global spectral curves

 for some non-zero scalar $\mathfrak{t}_{\alpha,\mu}$.
 Since the numerator of the recursion kernel vanishes at order $1$ at $z = \mu$, the master loop equation implies that the first term inside the bracket of \eqref{OMQ} is $\mc{O}(\dd \zeta)$ hence does not contribute to the residue.
 Besides, the contribution of the second sum can be simplified by observing that

-\end{proof} \begin{remark} From the proof, we see that if one of the conditions \emph{(i)} and \emph{(ii)} appearing in \cref{lemYA} is satisfied, the recursion kernel is ill-defined as the denominator vanishes identically in the neighborhood of some $\mu$.
+Redefining $Z$ by removing $z$ from it, we obtain the desired formulas. \end{proof} \begin{remark} From the proof, we see that if one of the conditions \emph{(i)} and \emph{(ii)} appearing in \cref{lemYA} is satisfied, the recursion kernel is ill-defined as the denominator vanishes identically in the neighborhood of some $\mu$.
 Besides, if one of the conditions \emph{(iii)} or \emph{(iv)} is satisfied, the same thing could occur or at least the order of vanishing of the denominator is finite but higher than the one specified by \cref{MDef}.
 In the latter case, one can still ask for the analogue of \cref{MLEtoTR} simply by modifying the master loop equation to require that the first sum in \eqref{OMQ} is $\mc{O}(\dd \zeta)$. \end{remark}

 We note that the right-hand side of \eqref{TRsum} involves only $\omega_{g',n'}$ with $2g' - 2 + n' < 2g - 2 + (n + 1)$.
 For a fixed $\boldsymbol{\omega}^{{\rm un}} = (\omega_{0,1},\omega_{\frac{1}{2},1},\omega_{0,2})$, there exists at most one way to complete it into a system of correlators satisfying the master loop equation and the projection property: the $\omega_{g,n}$ are then determined by \eqref{TRsum} inductively on $2g - 2 + n > 0$.
 However, such a system of correlators may actually fail to exist at all.
 Indeed, \eqref{TRsum} gives a non-symmetric role to $z_0$ compared to $z_1,\ldots,z_n$, therefore the $\omega_{g,n + 1}(z_0,\ldots,z_n)$ that \eqref{TRsum} compute may fail to be symmetric, and so would not respect \cref{DEFCOR}.